-Statement Description Tags responses-per-second Limits the number of non-empty re- sponses for a valid domain name and record type. query retire-safety Increases the amount of time a key remains published after it is no longer active, to allow for unforeseen events. dnssec reuseport Enables kernel load-balancing of sockets. server root-delegation-only Turns on enforcement of delegation- only in top-level domains (TLDs) and root zones with an optional exclude list. query root-key-sentinel Controls whether BIND 9 responds to root key sentinel probes. server rrset-order Defines the order in which equal RRs (RRsets) are returned. query search Specifies whether a Dynamically Loadable Zone (DLZ) module is queried for an answer to a query name. query secret Defines a Base64-encoded string to be used as the secret by the algo- rithm. security secroots-file Specifies the pathname of the file where the server dumps security roots, when using rndc sec- roots . dnssec send-cookie Controls whether a COOKIE EDNS option is sent along with a query. query continues on next nage
+Statement Description Tags reuseport Enables kernel load-balancing of sockets. server root-delegation-only Turns on enforcement of delegation- only in top-level domains (TLDs) and root zones with an optional exclude list. query root-key-sentinel Controls whether BIND 9 responds to root key sentinel probes. server rrset-order Defines the order in which equal RRs (RRsets) are returned. query search Specifies whether a Dynamically Loadable Zone (DLZ) module is queried for an answer to a query name. query secret Defines a Base64-encoded string to be used as the secret by the algo- rithm. security secroots-file Specifies the pathname of the file where the server dumps security roots, when using rndc sec- roots . dnssec send-cookie Controls whether a COOKIE EDNS option is sent along with a query. query serial-query-rate Defines an upper limit on the number of queries per second issued by the server, when querying the SOA RRs used for zone transfers. transfer serial-update-method Specifies the update method to be used for the zone serial number in the SOA record. zone continues on next nage